Teen Drinking: Risks, Consequences, And Solutions

 There are a variety of methods that parents and caregivers can employ to help prevent underage drinking in teenagers.
 Acting as a positive role model when consuming alcohol may play a role, as teenagers observe the behavior of adults.
 Educating teenagers on the safety risks and effects of alcohol misuse may also correct any incorrect beliefs and reduce underage drinking tendencies.

-Treatment options and solutions for teenagers with alcohol-related challenges
+Treatment options for teenagers with alcohol-related challenges

 Getty